patelkrupal/Swagger_API_RestAssured_Automation/README.md

 - **Connection Details:** BaseTest.java manages the connection details necessary for interacting with the API.
 By initializing RestAssured in the `setup()` method, it establishes a connection to the target system, facilitating subsequent HTTP requests and responses in the test cases.

+## Constants.java Overview

+- **Constants.java**, located in the utils package under com.swagger.petstore.api, is a utility class for storing application constants.
+It includes the following constant:

+- **BASE_URL**: This constant holds the base URL of the Pet Store API, allowing easy access to the URL across the project.
+It is referenced in the setup() method of BaseTest.java to configure the base URI for RestAssured requests.

 ## PetApiTests.java Overview